 Alcoholic cirrhosis is the most severe form of alcohol liver disease.
 It is characterized by extensive scarring of the liver, which can impair liver function and lead to liver failure.
 Symptoms may include abdominal swelling, confusion, and internal bleeding.

-IV.
 Diagnosis of Alcohol Liver Disease

 A. Physical Examination